samouri/ocaml-css/README.md

-# css ocaml
+# css-parse
 [![Build Status](https://travis-ci.org/samouri/ocaml-css.svg?branch=master)](https://travis-ci.org/samouri/ocaml-css)

-parse, detect errors, and pretty-print css natively in OCaml.
+parse, detect errors, and pretty-print css directly in terminal, natively in OCaml, or even from JavaScript.

 **this is under active development, please do not use yet**

-## Overview
+### Overview

-`css-parse` is written in OCaml and utilized ocamllex and [menhir](http://gallium.inria.fr/~fpottier/menhir/manual.html) for lexer and parser generation.
+`css-parse` is written in OCaml and utilizes ocamllex and [menhir](http://gallium.inria.fr/~fpottier/menhir/manual.html) for lexer and parser generation.
-We generate a binary as well
+We generate a binary as well that can be run from the command line.

-## Development
+### Development

 You'll need to install esy as well as mehir.
 To bootstrap the project run: